Namakkal district: History

-Valvil Ori is a Vettuva Gounder king.He was one of the last seven patrons and king of the kolli hills in Sangam period who ruled Kollimalai and surrounding areas in 200 CE..
+Valvil Ori is a Tamil king.He was one of the last seven patrons and king of the kolli hills in Sangam period who ruled Kollimalai and surrounding areas in 200 CE..
 Adiyaman Kings have ruled this area until 8th to 9th century CE as few inscriptions mentions Narasimhaswamy Temple, Namakkal it as Adiyendra Vishnu Grham which evidently shows that the cave was excavated by the Satyaputra Kings, Another inscription in the temple not only confirms this but also mentions the king's name as Gunasila (Dated 500 CE).
 Historians believe it is possible that both the temples Narasimhaswamy Temple, Namakkal and Ranganatha temple located in Namakkal were built during the same period.
 Ardhanareeswarar Temple is also dated around 7th century CE, but does not have any Adhiyaman Kings Inscription.
 After the capture by Cholas, There were many wars between Cholas and Pandyas, Later the Hoysalas rose to power and had the control until the 14th century, followed by Vijayanagara Empire until 1565 CE.
 Then, the Allala Ilaya Nayakar Vettuva Gounder king came to power in 1623 CE under the Vijayanagara Kingdom.
 He build the Paramathi Fort with sand and stones on a 40- to 50-acre land.He also build jedarpalayam dam across the Cauvery river Two of the Poligans of Tirumalai Nayak, including Ramachandra Nayaka, ruled the Salem area.
 The Namakkal fort is reported to have been built by Ramchandra Nayaka after about 1635 CE.